MY SECOND TRIP TO IPTL WAS UNCERTAIN

 Daddy and I were supposed to buy two upper box tickets.
 It’s all I could afford for the two of us.
 Yet, to make things better (less traffic and such), I decided to have the General Admission.
 This way, we could use the rest of the money for hotel booking near the Mall of Asia Arena.

 The plan worked.
 All booked before our departure and listed below were my Top 10 happy moments (in random order):

 I needed to stand a little to see the whole court but never mind, I saw it before.
 I memorized it every inch.
 This was the moment that I was living the time of my life.
-I savored every second.
-I reached Nirvana!!!
+I was savoring every second before it ends.
+I reached Nirvana!

 I couldn’t feel my face every time I heard them hit the ball with full power.
 It’s a smashing sound of a clean plate unto a blank wall.
-I wondered what type of stretching they regularly do to rotate their shoulders freely.
+I wondered what type of stretching and how many reps they regularly do to rotate their shoulders freely.

 Daddy did all the walking for me.
 He was with the Millennials.
 Luckily, he had the chance to have Rafa and Ana signed my Manila Mavericks cap.
 The missing pieces of a gigantic puzzle in me was instantly completed when I held this cap in my hands.
 Mission accomplished!

 We briefly talked about IPTL, his role in Rotary Club and he showed me photos with his tennis favorites such as Kristina Mldenovic, Gael Mofils, Goran Ivanisevic and Daniela Hantuchova.

 I was kinda jealous upon discovering these photos were taken during the welcome party a day before the 2014 inaugural.

 Mr. Portillo gave us his calling card and said to keep in touch.